 Each year Syracuse University offers over 1,200 graduate assistantships to full-time matriculated graduate students to serve as teaching or research assistants.
 A limited number of administrative assistantships are available in selected departments.
 Graduate students holding a full assistantship work for an average of 20 hours a week during the academic year.
 The department making the appointment determines the salary the assistant receives, and graduate assistants also receive tuition scholarships.

 In searching for an assistantship, start with your academic department.
 This offers the best chance of finding an opportunity related to your program of study.
 If you are unable to locate opportunities in your home department, your faculty advisor, graduate program director, or department chair may be able to advise you of other options.
 When applying, you should check the admission application question on funding for “assistantships,” or you may contact your academic department for more information.

 Syracuse University awards merit scholarships on the recommendation of your academic department.
 Scholarships provide tuition credited directly to your bursar account.
 These do not include a stipend.
 Scholarships may be awarded for some or all of your tuition in a given year.
 These awards carry with them the expectation that you will maintain a minimum academic standard (3.0 grade point average or higher each term) and make satisfactory progress toward your degree.
 Contact your department chairperson or faculty advisor for more information.

 Syracuse University Travel Grant Program

 Many academic departments use their own funds to help graduate students defray the costs of travel to present original work at a conference.
 Contact your department to determine the availability of funds for this purpose.

-If you are interested in carrying out independent research or creative projects during the summer, Syracuse University’s Graduate School holds a competition held each year for this purpose, administered by the schools and colleges of Syracuse University.
-Students interested in this competition are encouraged to contact their respective school or college for complete guidelines.
+If you are interested in carrying out independent research or creative projects during the summer, Syracuse University’s Graduate School holds a competition held each year for this purpose, administered by the University's schools and colleges.
+Students interested in this competition are encouraged to contact their respective program director or department chair.

 Other Sources of Support